UK's Glastonbury Festival cancelled due to coronavirus

 LONDON, March 18 (Reuters) - Britain's Glastonbury Festival, the largest greenfield music festival in the world, has been cancelled this year due to the coronavirus outbreak, organisers said on Wednesday.

-Paul McCartney and Taylor Swift were among those due to play Glastonbury in its 50th anniversary year in June.
+Kendrick Lamar, Paul McCartney, Taylor Swift and Diana Ross were set to headline at Glastonbury in its 50th year in June.

+"Clearly this was not a course of action we hoped to take for our 50th anniversary event, but following the new government measures announced this week – and in times of such unprecedented uncertainty – this is now our only viable option," said founder Michael Eavis and his daughter Emily Eavis.

+"We're so sorry that this decision has been made.
+It was not through choice.
+But we look forward to welcoming you back to these fields next year and until then, we send our love and support to all of you."

 (Reporting by Paul Sandle; editing by Stephen Addison)